c4tk/c4tk/contributing.md

 9. Visit http://localhost:9000 to view the site on your local machine.

 # How to view the site locally on your machine
-In the repository you should see Gruntfile.js which makes available two tasks: `server` and `build`. server is used to run the site locally so you can play with it while making your changes. build is used to compile the site into the `dist/` directory.
+In the repository's master branch you should see Gruntfile.js which makes available two tasks: `server` and `build`. server is used to run the site locally so you can play with it while making your changes. build is used to compile the site into the `dist/` directory.
 When the site is built, the contents of the `dist/` folder can be copied to any server and you can start using the site.